Kode-design/Disorderly-Conduct/README.md

 # Disorderly Conduct

-Disorderly Conduct is a stylish single-page web experience inspired by open-world crime games.
-Create your outlaw persona, then dive straight into an interactive tutorial that walks you through robbing the Midnight Express convenience store.
-The night ends in cuffs, but it sets the tone for the chaos to come.
+Disorderly Conduct is a neon-drenched, single-page web game inspired by the scrappy chaos of classic crime stories.
+Create your outlaw persona, then drop into a fully playable 2D side-scrolling tutorial that escalates from sneaking through back alleys to a doomed getaway.

 ## Features

-- **Interactive main menu** with credits and flavour text that sets the mood for Atlas City.
+- **Interactive main menu** with credits and flavour text to set the Atlas City mood.
-- **Character customization** including alias, pronouns, clothing style, accent colour, and backstory, complete with a live preview.
+- **Character customization** covering alias, pronouns, street style, accent colour, and backstory with a live avatar preview.
-- **Dynamic accomplice generation** that provides a unique partner and shifting mood readouts every run.
+- **Dynamic accomplice generation** that assigns a randomly named partner and attitude for each run.
-- **Step-by-step tutorial** covering recon, intimidation, looting, and the inevitable police bust.
+- **Side-scrolling tutorial mission** where you move, jump, and interact with the Midnight Express convenience store to pull off the robbery.
-- **Heat meter and story log** that track the escalating tension and capture your choices.
+- **Heat meter, HUD, and story log** that react to your progress as the police close in.

 ## Getting Started

 1. Open `index.html` in any modern browser (Chrome, Firefox, Safari, Edge).
 2. Use the main menu to begin a new session.
-3. Customize your character’s details, then lock them in to launch the tutorial.
+3. Customize your character’s details, then lock them in to launch the tutorial level.
-4. Follow the prompts, read the narrative beats, and complete each objective to experience the full storyline.
+4. Use the keyboard controls (A/D or ←/→ to move, W or Space to jump, E to interact, Space to mash through the hold-up) to complete each objective.

 No build tools or servers are required—the project runs entirely in the browser.